holerabit/computer-basic-site/README.md

-# Site Computer Basics
+# Site Computer Basic
 This site covers the fundamentals of components and the companies that manufacture various types of equipment.
 The site features information exclusively about personal computers.

 ___